Planar Graphs

 Euler's Formula Explorer

-Euler's formula states that for any connected planar graph: V - E + F = 2.
-Click to add vertices, click two vertices to toggle edges, right-click to remove.
+For any connected planar graph, V - E + F = 2, where V is vertices, E is edges, and F is faces (including the outer unbounded face).
+Click to add vertices, click two vertices to toggle edges, and right-click to remove vertices.
+Watch the formula hold as you modify the graph.

 Click: add vertex or select • Click two vertices: toggle edge • Right-click: remove vertex